 Lannebo Fonder’s engagement in active ownership is to protect unit holders’ common interest.
 We also pursue active ownership to promote the long-term development of companies and financial markets and to advocate confidence in the equity market.
-The foundation of our active ownership is Lannebo Fonder’s ownership policy and the Swedish Code of Corporate Governance.
+The foundation of our active ownership is Lannebo Fonder’s Principles for Shareholder Engagement and the Swedish Code of Corporate Governance.

 The nomination committee, with the appointment of the board and its directors, is an important part of our role as active owners.
 We are very committed to our work with the nomination committees, and in Sweden Lannebo Fonder is one of the investors who participate in the most committees.
 A company's work begins with the Board, which is why we consider it of utmost importance that the Board consists of a diversity of skills, experience and gender.
 Lannebo Fonder continuously works with the board selection process in order to achieve diversity, and it is important that the selection process is as broad as possible so that the best candidates can be appointed.